google/skia/site/user/api/SkPaint_Reference.md

 <a href="undocumented#FreeType">FreeType</a> as their <a href="#Engine">Font Engine</a>.

 <a href="SkPaint_Reference#Full_Hinting_Spacing">Full Hinting Spacing</a> is not related to text <a href="undocumented#Kerning">Kerning</a>, where the space between
-a specific pair of characters is adjusted using data in the font's <a href="undocumented#Kerning">Kerning</a> tables.
+a specific pair of characters is adjusted using data in the font <a href="undocumented#Kerning">Kerning</a> tables.

 <a name="SkPaint_isDevKernText"></a>
 ## isDevKernText